 Zana K. Gul is a political, security and economic analyst specializing in the Middle East and North Africa.
 He is focusing on the region’s evolution and its broader consequences for the world.
-A doctoral researcher on Iraq’s foreign policy at the University of Sheffield.
+A doctoral candidate on Iraq’s foreign policy at the University of Sheffield.

 August 4th, 2014

 Published in The National.
 30th of July.
 2014.
 Volume 7.
 Issue 105.
 P. 13.
 Read the online version

 June 10th, 2014

 Published in Open Democracy: Power within Iraq’s second largest city, Mosul, is a spectrum of forces from ISIS, Ba’athist elements and Sunni tribes, among others.
 How is this tenuous assortment of power connecting and coordinating in the running of the city? continue reading on Open Democracy